astronge/guitar-explorer/README.md

 # Guitar Data Explorer

 ## Introduction
 Welcome!
-This tool's purpose is to allow exploration of guitar models to help you to find your dream instrument.
+I built this app as a better way to find my dream instrument as a result of being frustrated with the limited searching capabilities on guitar retailer websites.
 It can also be used for general research purposes to answer questions such as:
 1. What is a given brand's niche with regard to feature-set?
 2. What features are most associated with higher-end models?
 3. When comparing comparable instruments, how much of a premium is placed on American-made?